 Again, these are just a few of the common problems the Committee of Laws encounters when it comes to proposed language concerning branch offices.
-To assist branches that may be considering revising its bylaws, the committee recommends that branches refer to the CGSFB as a guide.
+To assist branches that may be considering revising their bylaws, the committee recommends that branches refer to the Constitution for the Government of Subordinate and Federal Branches as a guide.
+The CGSFB begins on page 66 of the NALC Constitution.
+The NALC Constitution can be found on the NALC website.
+The link is at the bottom of the homepage at nalc.org under "Member Resources."
+The NALC Constitution's link is "NALC Publications."